-I have seen people relapse after being clear-eyed and abstinent for a while, then they take up their old habit and their minds become foggy.
+I have seen people relapse after being clear-eyed and abstinent for a while.
+Then they take up their old habit and their minds become foggy.
 They withdraw from you, but even so, you can still have a connection with them.
 You can discern the same person that was there when you knew them in better days.
 But ice is different.
-I remember looking into the eyes of one heavy ice user and finding no perceivable human connection.
-It reminded me of the gaze of a tiger I had once seen at the zoo, who looked at me with a detached curiosity that was purely instinctual.
-It is an awe-inspiring experience to see this close up in the eyes of an apex predator, but it is truly unnerving to see it in the face of another human being.

 There is no shortage of scientific literature on the effect of methamphetamine on the human brain.
-It is written by scientists, for scientists, and contains all sorts of scary passages like, ‘severe grey matter deficits in the cingulate, limbic, and paralimbic cortices’, and, ‘Reactive oxygen species that are thought to cause neurite degeneration’ – neuronal cell death.
+It is written by scientists, for scientists, and contains all sorts of scary passages like, ‘severe grey matter deficits in the cingulate, limbic, and paralimbic cortices’, and ‘reactive oxygen species that are thought to cause neurite degeneration’.

 By contrast, alcoholic brain damage is considered ‘frontal’ in nature.
 The frontal lobes are important for voluntary movement, expressive language, and for managing higher-level executive functions.